Why talking about money can be good for your relationship?

 Most of us would admit it’s tricky to talk about money, especially with someone you care about.
 It also feels easier to avoid conversations about money, but financial stress is one of the leading causes of tension between couples.
 The best thing you can do to reduce stress is to talk about how you feel about money and the earlier the better, say the experts.

 Here are some areas you might like to discuss together.
 They can help you work out what you feel when money and finances are mentioned.
-(We have listed just some of the questions you could ask each other.)
+(We have listed just some of the financial decisions you could explore together.)

 How do you feel about money?